glennposadas/CellRepresentable/README.md

 # [Separation of concerns: UI Edition](https://medium.com/@IanKeen/1916a35a6899)
 This is the accompanying project to the blog post.

+-  Updated to Swift 4.0 using Xcode 9.0.

 It showcases a way to architect a project such that:

 - View controllers are not responsible for navigation, nor aware of each other.